 Why the change?
 Once we start processing new patrons' payments using charge upfront, our system needs to account for that transition month.
 All of your patrons will pay for their renewal on the 1st of the month but only new patrons will have an initial sign-up payment.

-Your existing patrons will populate on the upcoming month's income reports.
+Your existing patrons will populate in the upcoming month’s income reports.